Book Now

 The Patan Museum is located inside the Keshav Narayan Chowk and was inaugurated by Late King Birendra Bir Bikram Shah Dev in 1997, making it the first museum open to the public.
 The museum's entrance consists of golden name tags from the list of deities.
 The Patan Museum consists of various segments of galleries that house ancient woodwork, handicrafts, metalworks, and many other ancient histories of Lalitpur.
 Similarly, there are various photos of 19th and 20th-century Patan.
 On the other hand, there is a small café inside the museum suitable for tea and coffee or buying gifts and souvenirs.

-The three courtyards around Patan Durbar Square are as follows
+The three courtyards around Patan Durbar Square are as follows:

 Keshab Narayan Chowk

 The Keshav Narayan Chowk is the youngest of the three courtyards and is located in the northern part of the royal palace, accessed by the Golden Gate.
-The centre of Chowk is home to the Keshab Narayan temple, and the Patan Museum is situated alongside the temple.
+The center of Chowk is home to the Keshab Narayan temple, and the Patan Museum is situated alongside the temple.

 Sundari Chowk